huntforhomesaz/cleanout2closing-site/content/pages/reviews.md

 Outcome:

 - The family made a clear choice based on facts, not guesswork.
-- The property moved from â€œwe should do something about that houseâ€ to closed sale.
+- The property moved from "we should do something about that house" to closed sale.
 - The personal representative had an organized record of options considered and steps taken.

 Not every estate property is a time capsule.